-We examine every individual step in our supply and manufacturing chain, and make sure that at each step we make the most of the resources we already have.
+Coca-Cola European Partners (CCEP) examine every individual step in the supply and manufacturing chain, and make sure that at each step they make the most of the resources we already have.

-1. Manufacturing: We make sure our drinks packaging is 100% recyclable and uses the minimum amount of materials and energy in its production as possible.
-While all our six British manufacturing sites send zero waste to landfill, we also look to minimise the proportion of waste which is unrecyclable.
+1. Manufacturing: CCEP make sure drinks packaging is 100% recyclable and uses the minimum amount of materials and energy in its production as possible.
+While all six British manufacturing sites send zero waste to landfill, CCEP also look to minimise the proportion of waste which is unrecyclable.

-2. Distribution: We have a fleet of delivery trucks on Britain’s roads every day.
-Wherever possible, we aim to reduce the energy and carbon footprint used in our distribution process – for example through systems like ‘backhauling’ – making sure there’s never an empty truck on the road.
+2. Distribution: Coca-Cola European Partners have a fleet of delivery trucks on Britain’s roads every day.
+Wherever possible, they aim to reduce the energy and carbon footprint used in the distribution process – for example through systems like ‘backhauling’ – making sure there’s never an empty truck on the road.

-3. Influencing consumer behaviour: We encourage people to recycle empty cans and bottles both at home and on-the-go through clear labelling, running special awareness programes with the companies who sell our drinks, and through the work we’ve done to invest in and improve local recycling facilities.
+3. Influencing consumer behaviour: Coca-Cola Great Britain encourage people to recycle empty cans and bottles both at home and on-the-go through clear labelling, running special awareness programmes with the companies who sell the drinks, and through work to invest in and improve local recycling facilities.

-4. Reuse: We reuse product packaging such as glass, aluminium and polyethylene terephthalate (PET) plastic to make the lifespan of our cans and bottles last longer.
-This completes the circle, from our manufacturing through to you, the consumers, and back around again.
-Materials like aluminium are pretty much infinitely recyclable, retaining quality, but PET does eventually get to the point where the quality breaks down and we have to start with fresh materials again: this is why our innovations such as PlantBottle plastic – made from renewable sources like sugarcane – are so important.
-We also have a really efficient system for repairing and refurbishing our fridges and vending machines at a 'cold drinks' centre in Milton Keynes.
+4. Reuse: Coca-Cola European Partners reuse product packaging such as glass, aluminium and polyethylene terephthalate (PET) plastic to make the lifespan of cans and bottles last longer.
+This completes the circle, from manufacturing through to you, the consumers, and back around again.
+Materials like aluminium are pretty much infinitely recyclable, retaining quality, but PET does eventually get to the point where the quality breaks down and fresh materials are needed: this is why CCEP innovations such as PlantBottle plastic – made from renewable sources like sugarcane – are so important.

-5. Repeat: We want to keep this circle spinning, constantly aiming to make each step more efficient.
+5. Repeat: The goal is to keep this circle spinning, constantly aiming to make each step more efficient.

 ‘Why does it matter?’

-For a whole host of reasons, but we’ll give you 3 stand-out ones.
+For a whole host of reasons, but here are 3 stand-out ones.

 1. It lowers the need for virgin materials

 The planet’s resources are limited, and with every passing day these resources continue to shrink.
-By giving our drinks packaging life after disposal, our dependence on virgin materials can shrink instead.
+By giving drinks packaging life after disposal, dependence on virgin materials can shrink instead.